gohugoio/hugo/content/content-management/urls.md

 ## Permalinks

-By default, a Hugo-built site is laid out into the target `publishdir` specified in your [site configuration][configuration].
-The directories created at build time for a section reflect the position of the content's directory within the `content` folder. namespace matching its layout within the `contentdir` hierarchy.
-The `permalinks` option in your [site configuration][] allows you to adjust the directory paths (i.e., the URLs) on a per-section basis.
+By default, Hugo target directory for your built website is `public/`.
+However, you can change this value by specifying a different `publishdir` in your [site configuration][config].
+The directories created at build time for a section reflect the position of the content's directory within the `content` folder and namespace matching its layout within the `contentdir` hierarchy.

+The `permalinks` option in your [site configuration][config] allows you to adjust the directory paths (i.e., the URLs) on a per-section basis.
 This will change where the files are written to and will change the page's internal "canonical" location, such that template references to `.RelPermalink` will honor the adjustments made as a result of the mappings in this option.

 {{% note "Default Publish and Content Folders" %}}
 These examples use the default values for `publishDir` and `contentDir`; i.e., `publish` and `content`, respectively.
 You can override the default values in your [site's `config` file](/getting-started/configuration/).